Reading Specialist Certification

-Application for Candidacy: All students accepted into the program (excluding those on probationary status) should make application for candidacy after completion of between twelve (12) and twenty-four (24) graduate credits with an academic average of 3.0.
+Application for Candidacy: All teachers accepted into the program (excluding those on probationary status) should make application for candidacy after completion of between twelve (12) and twenty-four (24) graduate credits with an academic average of 3.0.
 At least six (6) credits must be from the area of specialization.
-Students should download the Application for Candidacy Form from the Graduate Studies website, complete the form, obtain his/her advisor's signature, and forward the application to the Registrar's Office, 115 Stratton Administration Center.
-Candidacy must be obtained at least one semester before the degree is granted.
+Tachers should download the Application for Candidacy Form from the Graduate Studies website, complete the form, obtain his/her advisor's signature, and forward the application to the Registrar's Office, 115 Stratton Administration Center.
+Candidacy must be obtained at least one semester before the program is completed.

 I. Required Coursework (27 hours)

 - EDU 502 Seminar in Research Foundations Pertinent to Reading

 - EDU 504 Literacy Curriculum & Instruction: Pre K-3

 - EDU 506 Literacy Curriculum & Instruction: Grades 4-8

 - EDU 513 Literacy Curriculum & Instruction: Adolescent - High School

 - EDU 514 The Reading Specialist & Intensified Instruction

 - EDU 574 Assessment of Reading: Clinical Practicum in Reading Diagnosis (PREREQUISITES: all Foundation Level courses